2016 Collegiate Covered Bridge Regatta. For colleges and open single scullers on April 9, 2016.

 2016 Covered Bridge Regatta.
 For masters and juniors on April 16 and 17, 2016.

-schedule and results through regattacentral.com on the results page for CBR
+schedule and results at regattacentral.com - use the 'Results' tab on the CBR page

 For either regatta: